 - Have active Vermont Medicaid

 - Be living with complex medical needs that require continual assessment and intervention by a nurse

 Anyone in the child’s circle of support might suggest Pediatric High-Tech Nursing, but health care providers (like doctors or nurse practitioners) make the referral.

 Medical providers can make referrals at any time.
 Ideally, though, providers make referrals well before children are discharged from the hospital or rehabilitation facility.
 That way, supports are available as the child transitions home.

-Pediatric High-Tech Nursing is provided by Medicaid-contracted home health agencies and Visiting Nurse Associations around the state, or by a nurse who is directly enrolled with Vermont Medicaid in a family-managed model.
+Pediatric High-Tech Nursing is provided by a Medicaid-contracted home health agency, such as the Visiting Nurse Associations around the state, or by a nurse who is directly enrolled with Vermont Medicaid in a family-managed model.

-Families work with the home health agencies and Visiting Nurse Associations to set the schedule and make sure that the staff is the best match to meet their child’s needs.
+Families and caregivers work with the home health agencies and Visiting Nurse Associations to set the schedule and make sure that the staff is the best match to meet their child’s needs.